myntra/goscheduler/README.md

 ```

 ## 10. Deactivate App API
-This API handles the deactivation of an application by updating its active status in the database, deactivating the application in the supervisor, and returning an appropriate response indicating the deactivation status.
+This API handles the deactivation of an application by updating its active status to "false" in the database, deactivating the application in the supervisor, and returning an appropriate response indicating the deactivation status.
+On deactivation, all the pollers will be stopped, so no new schedules could be created and no schedules will be triggered.
 ### Method: POST
 ```
 http://localhost:8080/goscheduler/apps/revamp/deactivate